pjoterini/Musicalia_BE/README.md

 **MAIN PAGE**

-As home page loads, contet from newsAPI is fetched via **proxy server** and displayed as hyperlink articles.
+As home page loads, contet from newsAPI is fetched and displayed as hyperlink articles.
 Default query parameter is the same as the one in "music" button.

-YT buttons next to covers redirect user to youtube > search > 'clicked object name/title'.
+Listen/Watch buttons next to covers redirect user to youtube > search > 'clicked object name/title'.

 **ADD NEW ARTIST/SONG**